fluxcd/flagger/charts/flagger/README.md

 * A/B Testing (HTTP headers and cookies traffic routing)
 * Blue/Green (traffic switching and mirroring)

-Flagger works with service mesh solutions (Istio, Linkerd, AWS App Mesh) and with Kubernetes ingress controllers (NGINX, Skipper, Gloo, Contour, Traefik).
+Flagger works with service mesh solutions (Istio, Linkerd, AWS App Mesh, Open Service Mesh) and with Kubernetes ingress controllers
+(NGINX, Skipper, Gloo, Contour, Traefik).
 Flagger can be configured to send alerts to various chat platforms such as Slack, Microsoft Teams, Discord and Rocket.